 Step 6: Default to Average Match if None of the Above Apply

-If the pairing isn't the same animal, isn't in a shared trine, isn't a secret friend pair, and isn't a clash, it's classified as an Average Match (score 60) โ a neutral relationship where compatibility depends more on individual effort than on any inherent zodiac alignment.
+If the pairing isn't the same animal, isn't in a shared trine, isn't a secret friend pair, and isn't a clash, it gets classified as an Average Match (score 60), a neutral relationship where compatibility depends more on individual effort than on any inherent zodiac alignment.

 Common Mistakes to Avoid

 Confusing trines with secret friends.
 Trines are three-animal groups where any two members match well; secret friends are specific two-animal pairs that don't belong to the same trine.
-An animal can have both trine partners and a secret friend โ for example, the Rat's trine partners are Dragon and Monkey, while its secret friend is the Ox.
+An animal can have both trine partners and a secret friend.
+The Rat's trine partners, for instance, are Dragon and Monkey, while its secret friend is the Ox.

 Formula & Methodology

-The Chinese Zodiac Compatibility Calculator checks a pairing against four rules in order: first, whether the two animals are identical (Good Match, 70); second, whether both belong to the same trine group of three animals spaced four cycle-positions apart (Best Match, 90); third, whether the pair is one of six traditional secret friend pairings (Excellent Match, 85); and fourth, whether the two animals sit exactly six positions apart in the 12-animal cycle order โ a clash (Challenging Match, 30).
+The Chinese Zodiac Compatibility Calculator checks a pairing against four rules in order.
+First, whether the two animals are identical (Good Match, 70).
+Second, whether both belong to the same trine group of three animals spaced four cycle-positions apart (Best Match, 90).
+Third, whether the pair is one of six traditional secret friend pairings (Excellent Match, 85).
+Fourth, whether the two animals sit exactly six positions apart in the 12-animal cycle order, a clash (Challenging Match, 30).
 Any pairing that doesn't match one of these four rules defaults to Average Match (60).
 This rule-based structure comes directly from the traditional trine, secret friend, and clash groupings used in Chinese astrology, translated into a simple lookup so any pairing returns a consistent result.